-Tip: I usually keep 2 tall containers of frozen shrimp stock.
-It comes handy whenever I need it.
+Tip: I usually keep 2 tall containers of shrimp stock in the freezer.
+It comes real handy whenever I need it.

 The fat and meat in the shrimp head is added when I sautéed the ground pork.
 If you watch my video, you will see the gravy turned bright orange even without the annatto powder.

 I was checking my mom’s recipes and I came across my aunts palabok recipe using Campbell’s Cream of Shrimp.
 I have yet to try that.
 Maybe I’ll have another post Easy Pancit Luglug.

 Anyway, I don’t see anything hard about making shrimp stock especially when using a blender.
 The outcome is creamy, savory, delicious shrimp flavored gravy which is not loaded with sodium.

 What and Where to Get the Noodles for Pancit Luglug?

 Thin or thick cornstarch noodles are used to make Luglug.
 Here in the US, it is sold in Asian stores in the dry noodle section.

 Tropic has both thin and thick Luglug cornstarch noodles while the Excellent brand carries the thin cornstarch noodles.

 I have noticed Asian stores in Canada carries more selections or brands of this noodle.
 If you live in another country and far from any Asian store, stock up as it doesn’t go bad.
 An 8 ounce 227 gram Luglug noodle serves 4.